isomerpages/moe-sshideasfestival/_events/Week 1 (20 – 24 March)/Insights and Applications from Computational Social Science.md

 researchers from SMU and A*STAR, will examine scientific and practical issues involving insights and applications from the emerging field of computational social science (CSS), with a focus on the research, practice, and policy contexts of Singapore.
-Drawing on examples from the ongoing research on modeling adaptability and resilience in the SMU-A*STAR Joint Lab as well as other studies, the discussion aims to explicate the key conceptual, methodological, and practical issues that will need to be addressed to both avoid pitfalls and enhance the value-added contributions from computational social science.</p>
+<br>Drawing on examples from the ongoing research on modeling adaptability
+and resilience in the SMU-A*STAR Joint Lab as well as other studies, the discussion aims to explicate the key conceptual, methodological, and practical issues that will need to be addressed to both avoid pitfalls and enhance the value-added contributions from computational social science.</p>
 <hr>
 <h3><strong>REGISTER NOW</strong></h3>
 <hr>